Free startup ideas.Browse

 The vertical version of a horizontal tool

-Take a generic tool (CRM, project management, scheduling) and make it the version that one industry actually wanted.
-Calendly is generic.
-Calendly for therapists with insurance billing built in is a different product with a different price ceiling.
+Take a generic tool (CRM, PM, scheduling) and make it the version that one industry wanted.
+Calendly is generic; Calendly for therapists with insurance billing is a high-value niche.

 From pattern to candidate

 The patterns are sourcing tools.
-They give you raw candidates.
-Each candidate then has to survive a four-question filter before it deserves any code.
+Each candidate must survive a four-question scorecard before you build.

 Where the frameworks fit

-Once you have a candidate seed (a sentence or two — ‘a SaaS for X buyer that replaces Y workaround’), hand it to IdeaTwister.
-Fifteen specialized agents will generate 50+ variations across pricing, customer segments, GTM channels, defensibility, and unbundling angles.
+Once you have a candidate seed (a sentence or two—‘a SaaS for X buyer that replaces Y workaround’), hand it to IdeaTwister.
+Specialized agents will generate 25 ranked opportunities across pricing, customer segments, distribution channels, defensibility, and unbundling angles.
 Each is scored across five commercial dimensions.
-You'll see the version of your idea with the cleanest commercial argument before you commit to the version that just happened to occur to you first.

 FAQ